diefenbach/django-lfs/docs/user/concepts/marketing.rst

 ===========

 Accessories are products which are supposed to be sold together with a product, like shingles to a summerhouse.
-They are not bidirectional but they need need to be entered on each product itself.
+They are not bidirectional but they need to be entered on each product itself.

 Accessories are displayed within the ``product view`` and could be added to the cart alongside with the product.
 They are also displayed within the ``added to